SuperStupidness/trinket_m0_communicate/README.md

             sudo apt install libserialport-dev

 5. Copy code.py and lib folder into Trinket M0/Raspberry Pi Pico

+      * If there is a SSD1306 display connected, copy the img folder onto the board.

 6. Run the dart code

             dart communicate_trinket_m0.dart